Your Ultimate Interview Advice for Wharton

 What Group Interviews Provide

-“Wharton had used both fit and behavioral interviews in its evaluation process and was finding that similar decisions could have been made without the interview,” Anthony said in B-Schooled podcast episode #42.
+“Wharton had used both fit and behavioral interviews in its evaluation process and was finding that similar decisions could have been made without the interview,” Anthony said in the B-Schooled podcast episode #222.
 “It wasn’t providing any new insight into a candidate’s background or potential in an MBA program than what the written application had said.”

 “As we thought about the unique aspects of the Wharton program, the collaboration and team emphasis was a constant theme,” he added.
 “And so we worked towards creating an interview process that would allow us to better understand how someone performs in a team setting.”